 Q1: What does it mean when they say that React is lightweight?

-Q2: What advantages does React offer?
+Q3: What libraries and tools does React offer?

 A3: React offers a wide range of libraries and tools that allow developers to create powerful user interfaces.
 Some of these include React Native, React Router, and Redux.
 Together, these tools provide developers with a powerful set of building blocks that enable them to create both simple and sophisticated applications.

 Q4: How does React’s virtual DOM help improve performance?

 A4: React’s virtual DOM improves the performance of applications by eliminating the need to rebuild the DOM tree each time a change is made.
 Instead, by using a virtual tree in memory, React is able to sync the changes with the actual DOM tree without having to rebuild it, resulting in faster rendering and improved user experience.

 Q5: Can I use React to create both web and mobile applications?